-They are the 6 asset maintenance KPI metrics that you need to focus on.
+Here are the essential maintenance KPI metrics that you need to focus on:

 1. MTTR